-What are compression tights?
+What are compression leggings?

-Compression tights essentially squeeze your legs in all the right places whilst you run.
+They essentially squeeze your legs in all the right places whilst you run.

 Compression technology is designed to improve your circulation and reduce muscle vibrations.

 Over time your muscles can become weary and fatigued, especially if you don’t follow a proper recovery and injury prevention strategy.

 So by wearing compression tights, you can help the recovery process.